openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-optimization-guide/weight-compression.rst

 **Hugging Face Optimum-Intel API**

-HuggingFace Optimum-Intel provides an easy way to use NNCF Weight Compression capabilities to optimized large Transformer models of various types.
-Most of the options of NNCF ``nncf.compress_weights()`` API are exposed in the ``.from_pretrained()`` method of Optimum-Intel classes.
-Moreover, Optimum also has several datasets for data-aware quantization aailable out-of-the-box.
+Hugging Face Optimum-Intel provides an easy way to use NNCF Weight Compression capabilities to optimize various large Transformer models.
+Most of the options of the NNCF ``nncf.compress_weights()`` API are exposed in the ``.from_pretrained()`` method of Optimum-Intel classes.
+Optimum also has several datasets for data-aware quantization available out-of-the-box.
 The example below shows data-free 4-bit weight quantization applied on top of OpenVINO IR.
 Before trying the example, make sure Optimum Intel is installed in your environment by running the following command: